Diffusing-Wave Spectroscopy in a Standard Dynamic Light Scattering Setup: Experimental: Materials and Methods

 where $k_0=2 \pi n / \lambda $ is the magnitude of the photon wave vector in the sample and $s/\lstar$ reflects the number of randomizing scattering events experienced by a photon with path length $s$.~\citep{Pine:1990bj} The basis for this simple form of Eq.\ref{g1_t_as_function_of_P_s} is that each of the approximately $s/\lstar$ randomizing scattering events contributes to a change of this particular photon path by a squared distance of $\MSD$, leading to a partial decorrelation of $g_1(t)$.
 The cumulative decorrelations from all these randomizing scattering events thus lead to the functional form in Eq.\ref{g1_t_as_function_of_P_s}.
 Knowledge on the path length distribution $P(s)$ is therefore essential in the analysis of DWS measurements; without such knowledge the measured correlation functions cannot be related to the dynamics of the scatterers.
 The path length distribution depends sensitively on the geometry of the sample cell used in the experiment.
-For sample cells in the shape of a flat slab, infinitely extended in both height and width, $P(s)$ can be expressed in analytical form as a function of $\lstar$ and the thickness $L$ of the sample cell~\citep{Pine:1990bj,Kaplan:1993cj}.
-This is one of the main reasons why DWS measurements have typically relied on measurements performed in dedicated instruments, employing flat sample cells.
-Such dedicated DWS instruments can also offer other important advantages, in particular for measurements on solid-like, nonergodic samples, where the measured, time-averaged correlation functions are not representative of the ensemble-averaged dynamics of the sample.~\citep{Pusey:1989gy}\\ Methods for acquiring ensemble-averaged correlation functions in DWS measurements include the use of double-cell techniques, where either an ergodic sample with slow dynamics~\citep{Scheffold:2001dj} or a slowly rotating opaque disc~\citep{Zakharov:2006jy} is placed in front of the sample cell.
-Both these techniques result in a slow randomization of the incoming photon paths, resulting in an ensemble-averaging of the collected temporal correlation functions.
-Either translations of the sample cell or rotations of an opaque disc can also be employed for ensemble-averaging using echo techniques,~\citep{Pham:2004kga} yielding ensemble-averaged correlation functions at long time scales and with excellent statistics.~\citep{Zakharov:2006jy,Reufer:2014fm} While these ensemble-averaging techniques could in principle also be incorporated into a standard goniometer setup, we choose an alternative method, here referred to as \emph{Pusey-averaging}.
-This method uses the measured time-averaged correlation function and the measured ensemble-averaged scattered intensity together with a simple theoretical treatment to provide the ensemble-averaged correlation function.~\citep{Pusey:1994wj,Joosten:PhysicalReviewA:1990}
+For sample cells in the shape of a flat slab, infinitely extended in both height and width, $P(s)$ can be expressed in analytical form as a function of $\lstar$ and the thickness $L$ of the sample cell.~\citep{Pine:1990bj,Kaplan:1993cj}\\ This is one of the main reasons why DWS measurements have typically relied on measurements performed in dedicated instruments, employing flat sample cells.